LivXue/ALGCN/docs/index.md

  branch to transform instances of different modalities into a common representation space.
 Secondly, we adopt Graph Convolutional Network (GCN) to learn inter-dependent classifiers in the label representation learning branch.
 In addition, a novel adaptive correlation matrix is proposed to efficiently explore and preserve the semantic structure of labels in a data-driven manner.
-Comprehensive experimental results on {\color{red}three benchmark datasets, NUS-WIDE, MIRFlickr and MS-COCO}, demonstrate the superiority of ALGCN, compared with the state-of-the-art methods in cross-modal retrieval.</p>
+Comprehensive experimental results on three benchmark datasets, NUS-WIDE, MIRFlickr and MS-COCO, demonstrate the superiority of ALGCN, compared with the state-of-the-art methods in cross-modal retrieval.</p>

 <h1 align = "center">Motivation</h1>